revature-bubble-mobile/Mobile/general-documentation.md

 ### **Data Models**

-The following is a list of all DTOs used within the frontend.
+The following is a list of all DTOs used within the front end.

 ```TypeScript
 interface Profile {